playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 While this worked, it didn't do much to solve the original issue that portals were set out to solve; overlapping stacking contexts.

-If there was a way that we could provide a variable to all of the application's components, then we could have a way to solve the stacking context problem within our apps...
+If there was a way that we could provide a variable to all the application's components, then we could have a way to solve the stacking context problem within our apps...

 > But wait, Corbin, there _is_ a way we can provide all a variable to the rest of our app!
 We learned how to do that using [dependency injection from the root of the app!](/posts/ffg-fundamentals-dependency-injection)